Blaine Robison, M.A.

 Paul also cautioned Timothy, "For bodily discipline is of little benefit, but godliness is beneficial for everything" (1Tim 4:8 BR).
 The expression "bodily discipline" was used for extreme ascetic practices.
 This ancient (and current) philosophy contends the discipline of the body is one of life's chief concerns and special physical exercises (like yoga) as necessary for spiritual advancement (HELPS Word Studies).

 Beginning in the second century the church fathers exhorted Christians to fast on Wednesday and Friday so as not to fast on the same days as the Jews (Didache 8).
-Fasting became part of an overall trend in Christianity to emphasize abstinence from all enjoyments of life, including marriage, as an act of devotion to God.
+Fasting became part of an overall trend to emphasize abstinence from all enjoyments of life, including marriage, as an act of devotion to God.
 Eventually such abstinence became not merely a discipline but essential to holiness.
 Christian asceticism believes that mortification of the flesh will perfect the soul for a higher state of bliss for which one is destined in the next life.

 Many modern Christians also mistakenly think they are doing something meaningful for the planet, whether the environment or the poor in Africa, if they reduce their lifestyle to "simplicity," as if it were a higher level of spiritual obedience.
 The fad of frequent fasting by some believers today has the character of an unhealthy addiction, sometimes resulting in significant weight loss and loss of good health.
 The Jewish Sages considered the one who repeatedly afflicts his body a sinner (Ta'anith 11a; Nedarim 10a).